 Their Resto line is their "specialty product" line.
 It's made in Indonesia and not as high-quality as their others.
 It has a lot of quirky pieces, such as mini Dutch ovens and saute pans, egg poachers, paella pans, etc. These are fun additions to your kitchen, but you won't find any traditional cookware sets in the Resto lineup.

 If you want the kind of quality that you can pass down to your kids, Demeyere Industry 5 is the set to get.
 It's functional, durable, and beautiful.
 This is truly cookware you can love--for a lifetime and then some.
 It's only drawback is that it's heavy--so if you have arthritis or other issues, you may want to go with a lighter set.

 To buy The Demeyere industry 5 10 piece set:

 Best Tri-Ply: All-Clad Stainless Steel Tri-Ply

 The quality of All-Clad is indisputable.
-Their cookware is still made in the USA under strict quality controls, although some of the non-clad pieces (lids, for example) are now made overseas (I believe in China).
+Their cookware is still made in the USA under strict quality controls, although some of the non-clad pieces (lids, for example) are now made in China.

 It's weird to be giving All-Clad only 4.5 stars, because make no mistake: this is truly great cookware.
-And it's probably the best all-around choice for most people given that the Demeyere Industry 5 is 1) heavy, and 2) the difference in performance won't be noticeable to the average cook.
+And it's a great all-around choice for most people.
 But it would be dishonest to say it's the best cookware available, because it isn't.
-Not anymore.